Melloniah/Project-Phase1/README.md

 The price they see is readonly, so users cannot change.
 As the admin, i can add, delete and update the user/travellers info As the admin i can also see the number of travellers who have booked , travel dates and their destinations.
+The user can know the price of the destination they have put before the confirm booking.

 The user can whatsapp me from the footer contact section